Certifying algorithms and relevant properties of Reversible Primitive Permutations with Lean: Reversible Primitive Permutations ( )

 \section{Reversible Primitive Permutations (\RPP)}

-We use the data-type \lstinline|RPP| in Figure~\ref{fig:RPP-LEAN}, as defined in \LEAN, to recall from \cite{DBLP:journals/tcs/PaoliniPR20} that the class \RPP is the smallest class of functions that contains five base functions, named as in the definition, and all the functions that we can generate by the composition schemes whose name is next to the corresponding clause in Figure~\ref{fig:RPP-LEAN}.
+We use the data-type \lstinline|rpp| in Figure~\ref{fig:RPP-LEAN}, as defined in \LEAN, to recall from \cite{DBLP:journals/tcs/PaoliniPR20} that the class \RPP is the smallest class of functions that contains five base functions, named as in the definition, and all the functions that we can generate by the composition schemes whose name is next to the corresponding clause in Figure~\ref{fig:RPP-LEAN}.
 For ease of use and readability the last two lines in Figure~\ref{fig:RPP-LEAN} introduce infix notations for series and parallel compositions.

-\begin{example}[A term of type {\normalfont \lstinline|RPP|}] In \lstinline|RPP| we can write \lstinline|(Id 1‖Sw);;(It Su)‖(Id 1);;(Id 1‖If Su (Id 1) Pr)| which we also represent as a diagram.
+\begin{example}[A term of type {\normalfont \lstinline|rpp|}] In \lstinline|rpp| we can write \lstinline|(Id 1‖Sw);;(It Su)‖(Id 1);;(Id 1‖If Su (Id 1) Pr)| which we also represent as a diagram.
 Its inputs are the names to the left of the blocks.
 The outputs are to their right: \scalebox{}{.85}{ } We have just built a series composition of three parallel compositions.
-For example, the first one composes a unary identity \lstinline|Id 1| and \lstinline|Sw|.
-We also informally anticipate how outputs depends on inputs.
-In fact, Figure~\ref{fig:RPP-ev} gives the operational semantics, which defines \lstinline|RPP| formally as a class of functions on $ \ZZ$, not on $ \NN $. \qeda \end{example}
+The first one composes a unary identity \lstinline|Id 1|, which leaves its unique input untouched, and \lstinline|Sw|, which swaps its two arguments.
+Then, the $ x $-times iteration of the successor \lstinline|Su|, i.e. \lstinline|It Su|, is in parallel with \lstinline|Id 1|: that is why, one of the outputs of \lstinline|It Su| is $ z + x $.
+Finally, \lstinline|If Su (Id 1) Pr| selects which among \lstinline|Su|, \lstinline|Id 1|, and \lstinline|Pr| to apply to the argument $ y $, depending on the value of $ z+x $; in particular, \lstinline|Pr| is the function that computes the predecessor of the argument.
+Figure~\ref{fig:RPP-ev} will give the operational semantics which defines \lstinline|rpp| formally as a class of functions on $ \ZZ$, not on $ \NN $. \qeda \end{example}

-\begin{remark}[``Weak weakening'' of algorithms in {\normalfont \lstinline|RPP|}] We typically drop \lstinline|Id m| if it is the last function of a parallel composition.
+\begin{remark}[``Weak weakening'' of algorithms in {\normalfont \lstinline|rpp|}] We typically drop \lstinline|Id m| if it is the last function of a parallel composition.
 For example, term and diagram in \textit{Example}~\ref{example:A first legal term of type RPP} become \lstinline|(Id 1‖Sw);;(It Su);;(Id 1‖If Su (Id 1) Pr)| and:

 \textit{Remark}~\ref{remark:We keep the definition of ev simple} explains why. \qeda \end{remark}